TrueBlocks/trueblocks-docs/content/docs/install/get-the-index.md

 The initialization is very similar to the `init` process described in the previous section.

-However, while `chifra init` downloads only the Bloom filters, downloading the index chunks only after a user queries for an address, `chifra pins --init_all` _downloads all index chunks up front_.
+However, while `chifra init` downloads only the Bloom filters, downloading the index chunks only after a user queries for an address, `chifra init --all` _downloads all index chunks up front_.

 While this process takes much longer (perhaps hours), when you query a particular address in the future, TrueBlocks no longer has to download anything.
 Therefore, the query is significantly faster.